wp-plugins/lightbox-plus/readme.txt

 = Lightbox Plus doesn't work properly in browser X, Y, or Z (Chrome, Safari, Firefox, Opera, Explorer 6, 7, etc)? =

-Yes it does, the problems are the same as above.
-It has been tested in Firefox 2, 3, Safari 3, 4, Opera 9, 10, Chrome 1, 2, Internet Explorer 6, 7, 8 on Windows and Firefox 2, 3, Safari 3, 4 and Opera 9 on OS X and Firefox 2, 3, Opera 9, and Konqueror on Linux.
+Yes it probably does, the problems may be the same as above or there may be a conflict with another plugin or a style conflict.
+It has been tested in ChromeIE 7+, FireFox 2+, Chrome, Safari 3+, Opera 8+ since development began.

+= Does Lightbox Plus work with PHP 4?
+If not, why not? =

+No it doesn't.
+PHP 4 reached end of life on August 8th 2008 (over 3 years ago.)
+WordPress no longer supports PHP 4 and all plugin developers are encourage to follow.
+The best solution at this time is to ask your host provider to upgrade to PHP 5.

+You will know that Lightbox Plus is not working because of PHP if you recieve the following error:

+<b>Plugin couldn't be activated because of fatal error</b>

+<code>Parse error: syntax error, unexpected T_OBJECT_OPERATOR in /path/to/plugin/classes/filters.class.php on line 81</code>

 = Can I use this plugin and Lightview Plus, Lightbox 2 (either one), WP lightbox JS Plugin at the same time? =